 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the Bat Books series and is a This picture book is a hardcover edition that was published by HMH Books for Young Readers on September 8, 2008 and has 32 pages.
+It is part of the Bat Books series and is a picture book that was published by HMH Books for Young Readers on September 8, 2008 and has 32 pages.

 Explore it on Goodreads or Amazon.

 Other books in this series include Bats at the Beach

 Other books by this author which I have reviewed include Bats at the Beach

 Part of the Bat Books picture book series for very young readers and revolving around bats and their families.